 Winter Sports on Austria's Glaciers

-What an amazing mountain panorama and natural wonder!
-Winter sports on Austria's glaciers - like skiing or cross-country-skiing - are a special experience.
+What an incredible mountain panorama and natural wonder!
+Getting active on Austria's glaciers, whether by skiing or cross-country skiing, is a truly unique experience.

-Skiing on Austria's glaciers is a unique experience for those who adore a mix of snow reliability, perfectly groomed slopes, and majestic mountain ranges.
-Austria’s glacier ski areas offer conditions for all skill levels and usually cater to various winter sports disciplines, including climbing, hiking, cross-country skiing, and ski touring.
+Skiing on Austria's glaciers is a memorable experience for everyone adoring a mix of snow reliability, perfectly groomed slopes, and majestic mountain ranges.
+Austria’s glacier ski regions offer options for all skill levels and cater to various winter sports activities, including climbing, hiking, cross-country skiing, and ski touring.

 Snow and ice - away from the bustle